This site requires a more recent version of Adobe Flash Player to function properly.

 Key drivers of Pfizer's value that present opportunities for upside or downside to the current Trefis price estimate for Pfizer:

 Pfizer is currently the world's biggest pharmaceutical company in terms of revenues.
 It was founded in 1849 and went public in 2004.
 In October, 2009, Pfizer completed the acquisition of pharmaceutical giant Wyeth for $68 billion.
 The firm operates in two main segments: Bio-pharmaceutical and Diversified.
+In 2014, Pfizer acquired Hospira, and the deal is yet to be closed.
+We will reflect the impact of acquisition in our model following the closure.

 Bio-pharmaceutical includes the Primary Care, Specialty Care, Established Products, Emerging Markets and Oncology customer-focused units, which includes products that prevent and treat cardiovascular and metabolic diseases, central nervous system disorders, arthritis and pain, respiratory diseases, urogenital conditions, cancer, eye disease and endocrine disorders.